KasunAb/Flower-Exchange-System/README.md

 - **Execution Report:** Every order is responded to with an Execution Report by the Exchange Application, indicating the status of the order.
 - **Order Validation:** Orders may be rejected due to quantity limitations, invalid flower types, etc.

-## Technical Implementation
+## Implementation
-The system is implemented in C++ and includes algorithms to generate execution reports for given order files.
+The system is implemented in C++ and only includes algorithms to generate execution reports for given order files (submission.cpp).
 This robust and efficient approach ensures smooth operation and accurate order processing.

 ## Improvements
 To enhance the performance of the code, the following improvements have been implemented: